-What about garlic or garlic powder?
-Nope, not a fan, but I can see the appeal.
-I like to minimize competing flavors in my guacamole (and most recipes, except Indian ones, but that's a whole new story).
-But you could add them in if you love garlic.
+- What about garlic or garlic powder?
+This is not a traditional component of guacamole, but you could add them in if you love garlic.

-How can you adjust the spice level?
-If you are often asking yourself what you can add to bland guacamole, this recipe is for you.
+- How can you adjust the spice level?
 I use one jalapeno per three medium sized avocados.
 You can use half, or leave out the seeds or you can leave it out altogether.
-You can also swap jalapeno with Serrano peppers or habanero peppers if you want to kick it up a notch, use a couple more jalapenos, or Serrano peppers.
-I've even made this with habanero peppers for my beloved B, who is a spice monster.
+You can also swap jalapeno with Serrano peppers or habanero peppers if you want to kick up the spiciness.